BrandtNorwood/AirFuel-Log/Readme.txt

 -Finish Audit Page
 --Add YellowList
 --Finalize Form

---Establish Communication with Server
+-Establish Communication with Server

--Reformating of table.js
+--Implement on Audit page

---split into several smaller JS files for readability and maintainablility
+-Add "Add/Subtract" Page

 -Hook up to MySQL
---God if i know what this entails
+--God if I know what this entails